4 Heavenly Santorini Wine Restaurants

-If you’re visiting Santorini and doing a winery tour, chances are you’re also looking for some eateries that have great wine options.
-These Santorini wine restaurants and food and wine experiences won’t disappoint any wine lover.
+If you’re a wine lover visiting Santorini, chances are you’re also looking for some eateries with great wine lists.
+These Santorini wine restaurants and food and wine experiences are ones you won’t want to miss.

-Bonus: They’re all a bit off the beaten path.
-So you can avoid the crowds of Fira and the madness of Oia (especially at sunset).
+Bonus: They’re all a bit off the beaten path, away from the crowds of Fira and Oia.

 Metaxi Mas Santorini Wine Restaurant